Are you putting together a battery bank for an alternative energy system? Or just wondering what gauge wire to connect

 How big should the cables be?
 What size?
 More accurately, what gauge (AWG)?

-I highly recommend getting yourself a clamp meter that measures DC current!
+I recommend getting yourself a clamp meter that measures DC current!
 This will help verify what’s actually going through your cables!
 The most popular and reasonably priced clamp meter is this one (which I own)…

 Klein Tools Digital Clamp Meter